'Old building' in apprenticeship section of MTU Bishopstown needs €30m upgrade

 At MTU, there is one “very expensive” piece of machinery in particular in a very small room which makes delivering a class difficult.
 “I can't understand how money can be provided for equipment and on the other hand, you're expected to squeeze it into the facilities.”

-Later, in response to Carol Nolan, Sinn Féin TD, Mr Hourihan said: “The bottom line is that the apprenticeship section in MTU’s Bishopstown campus was built in 1976.
+Later, in response to Carol Nolan, a member of the Rural Independent Group, Mr Hourihan said: “The bottom line is that the apprenticeship section in MTU’s Bishopstown campus was built in 1976.
 It was a regional technical college back then and the numbers going through at that point were relatively low and the building was fit for purpose at that point.

 "Our facilities in the apprenticeship area are used not just by the apprentices, but by the full-time engineering students as well.
 These students expect, and are entitled to, the best facilities."